 National Arab American Service Days

-- The AAHC believes that everyone should have a voice in the shaping of this country supports this goal through voter registration efforts.
-To make sure you are registered to vote click here to go to the Arab American Institutes webpage!
+- The AAHC believes that everyone should have a voice in shaping this country.
+We support this goal through voter registration efforts.
+To make sure you are registered to vote click here!

-- In order for Arab Americans to receive the proper representation and resources vital for the growth of the community proper Census data is needed.
-To participate click here to visit the Arab American Institutes webpage!
+- In order for Arab Americans to receive the necessary representation and resources vital for the growth of our community, accurate Census data is needed.
+To participate in the 2020 Census, click here!

-- Community health is a vital to growing and prospering as a collective.
-This research campaign is for the future of the nation’s healthcare and medical research and is proudly supported by the AAHC.
+- Community health is vital to our collective growth and prosperity.
+This research campaign will impact the future of the nation’s healthcare and is proudly supported by the AAHC.
 To visit the National Institute of Health’s webpage click here!

 Flint Water Crisis Resources

 The Flint Water Crisis has impacted tens of thousands of residents within the Flint area.
 Out of these residents, many individuals do not speak English so there is a need for communication in their preferred language for Flint Water Crisis updates and resources.
-The AAHC alongside other community organizations strive to fill this role and distribute important resources as well as give updates to as many individuals as possible.
+The AAHC alongside other community organizations has filled this role and distributed important resources in Arabic.
 Below are some important links for Flint residents affected by the Flint Water Crisis.

 - Comprehensive Resource Directory: https://flintcares.com/